Benefits of Solar Energy

 By investing in a solar system, you can harness the sun’s energy to help power your home and sell excess energy back to the grid through our Renewable Rewards plan.
 Solar is not an option for everyone, but if you own a home, you can request a risk-free solar assessment.

 - 100% Pollution-Free—solar is one of the cleanest sources of energy because it does not emit any pollution when it is produced or consumed.
 Using solar energy can help avoid carbon dioxide (CO2) emissions associated with conventional fossil fuel electricity generation.

 - Renewable Resource—solar is an inexhaustible resource with endless possibilities.
 The amount of energy from the sun that falls to the earth in one day could supply the entire world's energy needs for 27 years!1

-- Energy Independence—producing more renewable energy at home helps secure America's energy future
+- Solar installations produce more renewable energy at home, which helps secure America's energy future.

 How does it work?

 How Does a Solar Photovoltaic (PV) System Work?

 A solar PV system is a set of connected solar panels, or PV modules, that generate direct current (DC) electricity by absorbing energy directly from the sun.